 - Gate Guardian: As guardian of the Bifröst he defends Asgard from all who would seek to attack it.

-- Hero of Another Story: The only reason that their are any Asgardian civilians left to save is that he has been functioning as a one man resistance and rescue team.
+- Hero of Another Story: The only reason that there are any Asgardian civilians left to save in Ragnarok is that he has been functioning as a one man resistance and rescue team.
 With no help, no back up and only his skill and sight to aid him.

 - Human Popsicle: Loki freezes Heimdall with the Casket upon his "act of treason" (trying to attack Loki for attempting to destroy Jötunheim with the Bifröst).